-- 1) The Education Committee consists of a mix of student and teacher members. - 2) The student members are appointed for a year by the Honours Dean.
-Student members have to be students or alumni of the Honours programmes. - 3) The other members are part of the staff that is responsible for the courses of learning in the Honours Programme and are appointed for two years by the Honours Dean. - 4) The members of the Examination Board cannot also be a member of the Education Committee.
+- 1) The Education Committee consists of a mix of student and teacher members and one external member. - 2) Student members have to be students or alumni of the Honours programmes. - 3) The other members are part of the staff that is responsible for the courses of learning in the Honours programme and are appointed for two years by the Honours Dean. - 4) The members of the Examination Board cannot also be a member of the Education Committee.